fractalego/wafl/documentation/source/running_WAFL.rst

 $ wafl run
 ----------
-Starts all the available interfaces of the chatbot at the same time.
+Starts the available interfaces of the chatbot at the same time.
+This is equivalent to running run-audio and run-server in parallel (see below).

 $ wafl run-audio